 “Springfield puts a lot of mandated regulations, and one example, for instance, is the prevailing wage act,” he said, arguing that the act has reduced interest in public projects.

-“When companies are bidding against each other you can get the lowest possible bid, but when there are all these restrictions and regulations and mandates from Springfield, these companies just aren't interested in bidding on some of these public projects," he said.
+“When companies are bidding against each other, you can get the lowest possible bid," he said.
+"But when there are all these restrictions and regulations and mandates from Springfield, these companies just aren't interested in bidding on some of these public projects."